They are afraid to make mistakes and do not know how to reason: Russian students through the eyes of a professor from the USA

 7. Intelligent ping pong

 The idea of feedback in the format of a round table discussion is not close to Russian students.
-They are ready to express their opinion, but it is assumed that they will express it specifically to the teacher, and he, accordingly, returns the "ball" to the student.
+They are ready to express their opinion, but it is expected that they will express it specifically to the teacher, and he, accordingly, returns the “ball” to the student.
 This is not a round table, but ping pong.
-At the same time, the teacher's comments by default have more weight than those of fellow students.
+In this case, the teacher’s comments by default have more weight than the comments of fellow students.

 This thinking, after a few sessions, led to a problematic pattern of behavior: a few students are constantly involved in the work, while the rest become passive listeners.
 At the same time, the students themselves consider this situation normal.